axonops/documentation/docs/operations/cassandra/restore/restore-node-different-ip.md

     [![restore](/img/cass_backups/hostID.png)](/img/cass_backups/hostID.png)

-If you still have access to the old server then its host ID can also be found in `/var/lib/axonops/hostId`
+If you still have access to the old server or its data then its host ID can also be found in the file `/var/lib/axonops/hostId`

 ## Manually configure the AxonOps Agent host ID